speechbrain/benchmarks/benchmarks/MOABB/README.md

 [{'name': 'objective', 'type': 'objective', 'value': 0.26738040123456785}]

 ```
+**Note**: Be aware that starting from MOABB version 1.0, there have been changes to the naming conventions for sessions.
+As an example, in BNCI2014001, the session labeled as `session_T` in previous versions is now referred to as `0train`, and `session_E` is now named `1test` in MOABB versions 1.0 and above.
+Please, take a look [here](https://github.com/NeuroTechX/moabb/issues/528) for more details.

 The system's performance should closely match the values reported in the first row of the table in [Results](#-results) section.
 Specifically, please refer to the line corresponding to `/MotorImagery/BNCI2014001/EEGNet.yaml`.